Herbal treatment of vaginal irritation

 Phytotherapy.
-Herbal medicine for vaginal irritation
+Medicinal plants treatment for vaginal irritation

 Phytotherapy in the treatment of vaginal itching involves the use of a number of plants which are intended to: